fufiprotocol/fufi.whitepaper/fufi.gov-tokenomics.md

 - Foundation: `70%`, all to be spent in project operation and market promotion activities.
 It will be primarily DAO driven.

 # Spot DEX

+Trading fees incurred in trading in FuFi Spot and futures DEX will participate in following fee spending scheme:

-- Deflation model: `50%` of trading fees (quote symbol) used to buy & burn FuFi Governance Token
+- Deflation model: `50%` of trading fees (quote symbol only) used to buy & burn FuFi Governance Token
 - Foundation vault: `10%` of trading fees goes to foundation vault for product and community development
 - Trading as mining: remaining `40%` of trading fees will go into a reward pool for sharing pre-allocated governance tokens

+P.S. the percentages will be subject to DAO governance